Securiityfirst/IAM-Security-Hands-On/EC2-Instance-Profiles/EC2-Instance-Profiles.md

   --role-name EC2InstanceRole \
   --policy-arn arn:aws:iam::aws:policy/AmazonS3ReadOnlyAccess

--Create the Instance Profile
+3. Create the Instance Profile

    aws iam create-instance-profile \
   --instance-profile-name EC2InstanceProfile

--Add the Role to the Instance Profile
+4. Add the Role to the Instance Profile

    aws iam add-role-to-instance-profile \
   --instance-profile-name EC2InstanceProfile \
   --role-name EC2InstanceRole

--Attach Instance Profile to an EC2 Instance
+5. Attach Instance Profile to an EC2 Instance

  Use the EC2 Console or CLI when launching or modifying the instance: